Program Contact: Paul LoCasto 203-582-3725

 Academic studies will be augmented by lab courses that involve designing psychological studies and collecting data.
 Students can participate in supervised fieldwork in one of our concentrations to gain experience applying their knowledge of psychology to a real-world setting.
 Quinnipiac provides real-world experience based on students’ interests.
 In addition to participating in summer research projects at institutions across the country, our students have interned at a battered women’s center, psychiatric in-patient clinics and national corporations.
 Our psychology majors graduate well prepared to enter the workforce or to pursue an advanced degree.

-Students majoring in psychology must meet the following requirements for graduation:
+Students majoring in psychology must complete a psychology concentration, a minor, or a second major in addition to the following requirements for graduation:

 University Curriculum 146